weeping-angel/gist-sync/docs/README.md

 ## Features

 - Supports python (`.py`) and shellscripts (`.sh`)
-- Can write metadata in file itself
+- Can write metadata (title, description, tags) for gists in code file itself.
-- Break the code in smaller snippets
+- Break the code in smaller snippets using separator (`#%%`).
-- can save the output in the corresponding gist by naming the file as "_filename_**_output.txt**"
+- Can save the output in the corresponding gist by creating an additional file as "_filename_**_output.txt**"